junxit/us-congress-code/title-45/chapter-8/sec-151a.md

 ### Codification

-Section is comprised of the first sentence of section 2 of act May 20, 1926.
+Section is comprised of the first sentence of section 2 of act May 20, 1926, as added in the general amendment of section 2 by act June 21, 1934.
 The remainder of section 2 of act May 20, 1926, is classified to section 152 of this title.

 ### Amendments

-1934—Act June 21, 1934, reenacted provisions comprising this section without change.
+1934—Act June 21, 1934, amended section 2 of act May 20, 1926, generally, adding the text of this section.